The key decision criteria for your B2B online shop based on Shopware

 CAD files and 3D models

-Shopware Check: Shopware offers a flexible product data model that is easily expandable.
-The challenge usually lies not in the shop system but in the quality and structure of your existing product data.
-A Product Information Management (PIM) system can be beneficial here.
+Shopware check: Shopware offers a flexible product data model that can be expanded well.
+The challenge is usually not the shop system, but the quality and structure of your existing product data.
+A Product Information Management (PIM) system can be useful here.

 B2B deliveries follow different rules than B2C shipments: